Pranay7ej/ENet-semantic-segmentation/README.md

-# Lane Line Detection on road using OpenCV
+# Road Lane Detection using OpenCV